arnmajumdar/arnmajumdar.github.io/_talks/2023-talk-MLZ-monday-seminar.md

 venue: "Neutrons for science and industry"
 date: 2023-07-03
 location: "Munich, Germany"
+excerpt: "Topic: Development of methods to analyze in situ Small Angle Neutron Scattering (SANS) data using computer simulation."
 ---

 Topic: Development of methods to analyze in situ Small Angle Neutron Scattering (SANS) data using computer simulation.